Tests for Acid Reflux Disease (GERD)

 Find a Specialist Near You

-Gastroenterologists at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Disorders offer advanced tests and treatments to help you gain relief sooner from acid reflux conditions.
+Our gastroenterologists have decades of experience in the diagnosis and treatment of digestive disorders and offer advanced tests and treatments to help you gain relief sooner from acid reflux conditions.

 The 24-hour impedance pH (nasal catheter) probe test monitors acid and non-acid reflux activity.
 This outpatient procedure allows esophageal specialists at the Underwood Center to evaluate how often stomach acid moves into the esophagus during a 24-hour period.